SpaceX and WARP: Why ETF Rules Matter More Than Hype

 SpaceX is clearly central to the modern space economy, with businesses across launch services, satellite communications, and related infrastructure.
 But importance to an industry is not the same thing as index eligibility.
 For WARP, the public listing, share-class eligibility, free-float requirements, revenue exposure, and index timing rules all matter.

-WARP’s potential SpaceX exposure is not about trying to get ahead of the market through a private vehicle.
+WARP’s SpaceX exposure is not about trying to get ahead of the market through a private vehicle.
 It provides exposure once the company becomes eligible under a transparent public-market framework.
 That may also mean that a newly public company is not added on its first day of trading.
 While every IPO is different, the period immediately following a high-profile listing may involve heightened volatility as investors establish a market price and trading liquidity develops.
 Waiting until a company meets index eligibility requirements allows some of that price-discovery process to occur before the stock is incorporated into the index.

 Recommended subscription